FJNel/book-project/api/api-docs.md

   "message": "Invalid or expired token",
   "data": {},
   "errors": [
-    "The confirmation token is invalid or has already been used."
+    "The confirmation token is invalid, has expired, or the supplied information does not match this request."
   ]
 }
 ```